qrtl/fal-custom/account_move_line_create_payment_entry/README.rst

 -  Select the vendor bill move lines for the same partner.
 -  Click 'Action', then select 'Create Payment Entry'—this will open a wizard.
--  Choose the credit account for the credit move line in the created entry, and select the accounting date to be used for the entry.
+-  Choose the journal for the created entry, and select the accounting date to be used for the entry and payment.
 -  Click 'CREATE PAYMENT ENTRY' to generate the payment entry.

 Bug Tracker